-There’s no one formula for strong governance.
-Each organization will have to craft a governance strategy to suit their work and data.
+There’s no one formula for strong data governance.
+Each organization will have to craft a data governance strategy to suit their work and data.
 For example, an organization with individuals’ banking information will have to adjust its data access and retention policies as per financial regulations.

 However, data governance isn't just about compliance, nor should it just be a headache for your IT teams.
 It’s much more — it defines how your organization uses data.
-Finding the right balance between data democratization and governance can help create a strong, sustainable data culture in your organization.
+Finding the right balance between data democratization and data governance can help create a strong, sustainable data culture in your organization.

 Why does data governance matter?

 Organizations today have vast amounts of data.
-In a rapidly changing regulatory environment, a strong governance system is no longer "nice to have".
+In a rapidly changing regulatory environment, a strong data governance system is no longer "nice to have".
 It's crucial to keep your data safe, accessible, and reliable.

 However, Gartner predicts that “through 2022, only 20% of organizations investing in information governance will succeed in scaling governance for digital business”.

-Data governance matters because it helps companies answer critical questions
+Data governance matters because it helps companies answer critical